jzb/jzb/README.md

 ## 💬 Topics

 I'm all about [open source](https://dissociatedpress.net/tag/open-source/), [writing](https://dissociatedpress.net/category/writing/), product marketing, developer relations, communications, and community.
-Also [music](https://dissociatedpress.net/category/music/), [books](https://dissociatedpress.net/category/books/), and [cats](https://dissociatedpress.net/category/cats/) if you want to talk about non-work things...
+Also [music](https://dissociatedpress.net/category/music/), [books](https://dissociatedpress.net/category/books/), and [cats](https://dissociatedpress.net/category/cats/) if you want to talk about non-work things.

-Have been working in tech for more than 20 years, usually doing some combination of the above.
+Have been [working in tech](https://www.linkedin.com/in/zonker/) for more than 20 years, usually doing some combination of the above.

 ## 📫 Where to find me
 - **Blog** [Dissociated Press](https://dissociatedpress.net/) for thoughts on all the above, music, and cats.